 TRIAL BY WRITTEN DECLARATION

 Vehicle Code Section 40902 allows defendants to contest citations in writing, without having to make personal court appearances.
 This procedure is called a "trial by written declaration."
 Trials by written declaration are available in cases involving infraction violations of the vehicle code or local ordinances adopted under the vehicle code.
-You must complete the following forms and submit them to the court by the due date on your courtesy notice in order to receive a trial by written declaration.
+You must complete the Request for Trial by Written Declaration TR-205 and Waiver of Arraignment SUPTV-060 (see below) and submit them to the court by the due date on your courtesy notice in order to receive a trial by written declaration.
 Please read and follow all of the instructions in TR 200.
 You may contact the court at 831-420-2200 if you have questions about this process.